Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 _bit_ to an _interval_ identifying the terminal region of addressable information.
 An "interval" represents the face value of the bit pattern in use.
-Technically, that makes _**all**_ binary information an interval of its containing index - but much like intervals in a musical chord, they are contextually implicit until you explicitly need to _describe_ their magnitude.
+Technically, that makes _**all**_ binary information an interval of its containing index - but much like intervals in a musical chord, they are contextually implicit until you explicitly need to _describe_ their quality.
 In diminishment, the term _interval_ directly describes the explicit _value_ of the bit pattern itself -

     let 𝑡 = The Terminal Bit Width